open2b/scriggo-site/doc/developers/vm.md

 ### Rem

-The instruction `Rem` computes the remainder of two integers.
-The first form of `Rem` computes the remainder of the operands addressed by `a` and the operand addressed by `b` and stores the result in `c`, the type of operands is `int`.
+The instruction `Rem` computes the remainder of two integers. `Rem` has two forms.

+The first form computes the remainder of the operands addressed by `a` and the operand addressed by `b` and stores the result in `c`, the type of operands is `int`.

-The second form of `Rem` computes the remainder of the operand addressed by `c` and the operand addressed by `b` and stores the result in `c`. `type` is the type of the operands.
+The second form computes the remainder of the operand addressed by `c` and the operand addressed by `b` and stores the result in `c`. `type` is the type of the operands.

 `b` can be an integer constant between 1 and 255.